santiagoramirez/jquery.search-filter.js/README.md

 **template**

-Point to an element which contains the Mustache template you'd like to use.
+An element containing the Mustache template you'd like to use.

 Mustache can be downloaded from https://github.com/janl/mustache.js

 ```
 default : false